VFD/RPUFOS/ObscureSystems/Excelvision-EXL100/ReadMe.md

 ## Other repository

-I've created a new repository dedicated to the Exelvision computer (Exelvision).\
+I've created a new repository dedicated to the Exelvision computer [Exelvision](https://github.com/VFD/Exelvision).\
 The goal is to expand the available software library and gather as much source code as possible.\
 Eventually, I aim to develop an experimental AI agent based on this platform.